Parsing complex university Excel grant templates with pandas

 return [str(h).strip() if h else f"Column_{i}" for i, h in enumerate(flat_header)]

-def validate_and_cast(df: pd.DataFrame, schema: Dict[str, Any]) -> pd.DataFrame:
+def validate_and_cast(df: pd.DataFrame, schema: dict[str, Any]) -> pd.DataFrame:

 missing = set(schema.keys()) - set(df.columns)